 PLATONIC SOLID RHYTHMS

-The Platonic Solids (or Polyhedra) are nature’s ultimate building blocks.
-In the next few weeks I will have examples of the ratios at work in musical rhythms here in the lab, but for now you can read the details on the how-to at my Platonic Solid Poetry blog: The Platypus Letters.
+The Platonic Solids (or Platonic Polyhedra) are nature’s ultimate building blocks.
+The July 2017 installment of Kaleidoscope will present the Platonic Solids in musical rhythm, but for now you can read the details on the how-to at my Platonic Solid Poetry blog: The Platypus Letters.
 Also, all of of poems there are built on syllable structures based on the shapes’ ratios.